 - after receiving CAR T, many patients saw some, or all, symptoms of cancer disappear.
 There is a chance that cancer symptoms may come back

-- your CAR T treatment team will be there every step of the way
+- your CAR T treatment team will be there to support you

 - people in different circumstances have been able to receive CAR T